Eventual vs Strong Consistency Tradeoffs in JanusGraph

 index.search.hostname=10.0.2.10,10.0.2.11,10.0.2.12

-Default production posture for high-throughput ingestion pipelines.
-Storage commits locally for minimal latency, and index updates are batched asynchronously.
-Read-after-write queries will return stale results until the next index refresh cycle completes.
-Refer to External Index Synchronization & Consistency Tuning for backend-specific queue tuning.
+Eventual (high-throughput) posture — the default for ingestion pipelines.
+Storage commits locally for minimal latency; index updates batch asynchronously.
+Read-after-write queries return stale results until the next refresh cycle.

 storage.backend=cql